What Happens if You Are in a Car Accident in a No-Fault State?

 If you suffer an injury in a car accident caused by the negligence of another person, you should seek medical care immediately.
 Not only is this just good sense, but also Florida's no-fault insurance law requires that you seek initial medical treatment within 14 days of your accident to receive PIP benefits.
 Not seeking treatment could deprive you of PIP benefits and make it harder for you to recover benefits from any additional insurance you carry.

-Speaking to a no-fault car accident attorney about your legal options can significantly improve your case.
+Speak to a no-fault car accident attorney about your legal options to significantly improve your case.
 Your attorney can help file a third-party claim if the driver had bodily injury liability coverage or in filing a personal injury lawsuit.

 Why Did My Insurance Company Deny My PIP Claim?